 Tools are an important part of developing software but think of it this way: Who do you think will develop better software?
 Five software developers with their own separate but unique tools working together in a single room – or five isolated individuals with a well-defined process, a common set of the most sophisticated tools and a huge office?
 Obviously the team will perform better.
 Making great software depends much more on teamwork, regardless of the tools teams are given.
 Think of the motto, “A fool with a tool is still a fool.”

 But don’t take this first value too literally.
 It’s not that tools are unnecessary.
 Tools and processes are still key to developing software.
-Without the right tool or process your team will struggle.
+Without the right load testing tool or process your team will struggle.
 The point is that the tool should fit the team’s needs and process – not the other way round.

 2. Working software over comprehensive documentation.